RWTH-EBC/BUDO/README.md

 # Examples

 BUDO offers a description for different technical equipments.
-How this can be done for example equipments is described in a [Wiki article](https://github.com/RWTH-EBC/BUDO/wiki/Examples).
-The examples are sorted according to the categories of BUDO and the technical installations.
+How this can be done for example equipments is described in a [Wiki article](https://github.com/RWTH-EBC/BUDO/wiki/Examples-BUDO).
+The examples are sorted according to the categories of BUDO and the technical equipments.

 # Reference